mkarthick271/oid_fasterrcnn/README.md

 1. create folder ./data/valoiddata/validation

-2. Download the file validation-images-with-rotation.csvfrom [here](https://storage.googleapis.com/openimages/2018_04/validation/validation-images-with-rotation.csv) and place it in the folder ./data/valoiddata
+2. Download the file validation-images-with-rotation.csv from [here](https://storage.googleapis.com/openimages/2018_04/validation/validation-images-with-rotation.csv) and place it in the folder ./data/valoiddata

-3. Copy the entire validation set of OID from AWS s3 bucket which is [here](https://s3.console.aws.amazon.com/s3/buckets/open-images-dataset/validation/?region=ap-south-1) and place it in ./data/valoiddata/validation
+3. Copy the entire validation set of OID from aws s3 bucket which is [here](https://s3.console.aws.amazon.com/s3/buckets/open-images-dataset/validation/?region=ap-south-1) and place it in ./data/valoiddata/validation

-4.
+4. Download the trained Faster R-CNN model from [here](https://storage.cloud.google.com/oidtrainedmodel/faster_rcnn_1_20_13908.pth?authuser=1) and place it in the folder ./models/res101/oid

+5. cd to the root oid_fasterrcnn directory and run the below command to validate the model in background against the OID validation set. nohup bash -c "python -u testoid_net.py --cuda --net res101" &
+6. After the validation is completed, valsetpreds.csv file will be created which contains the bounding box detections of our model.
+In order to evaluate the mAP for this detection use valsetpreds.csv file and follow the steps given [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/challenge_evaluation.md#object-detection-track).
+This tutorial will help you to evaluate the mAP for each class of the OID.